Simca 1100: Production

-The Simca 1100 was produced in different places; in Sweden, local production was handled by Phillipsons, on the same assembly lines that made Mercedes-Benz cars, and also in Madrid (Spain) at the former Barreiros Diesel factory.
+The Simca 1100 was also produced outside France: in Madrid (Spain) at the former Barreiros Diesel factory.
 Spanish-built 1100s were marketed as the Simca 1200 and the TI version had an 85 PS 1442 cc engine.

 A total of 2.2 million cars were produced.
 The replacement for the 1100, the C2 project, was unveiled at the end of 1977 as the Chrysler Horizon - Chrysler's "world car" - and was an enormous success in the United States, where it sold as the Dodge Omni and Plymouth Horizon.
 In Europe it was briefly sold as the Chrysler Horizon in the UK and the Simca Horizon in the rest of Europe, before being rebranded as a Talbot following Peugeot's takeover of Chrysler Europe.
 The 1100 remained in production alongside it in France until 1982 and elsewhere until 1985, also under the Talbot brand.

 The 1100 was also the basis for the Matra Rancho, an early crossover which had a genuine offroad appearance but was built on the front-wheel drive Simca 1100 basis.